MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Composition

-Dotted expressions above are a syntax shorthand for the `Lookup` primitive together with pipeline composition (`>>`).
+Dotted expressions above are a syntax shorthand for the `Get` primitive together with pipeline composition (`>>`).
 We could list departments in this dataset more formally:

     Department, Employee, Name, Salary =
-       Lookup.([:department, :employee, :name, :salary])
+       Get.([:department, :employee, :name, :salary])

     run(ChicagoData, Department >> Name)
     #=>